 - 1.1 This document lists the NCAA Special Requirements and Compositional Deductions in total.
 No other Special Requirements or Compositional Deductions are applicable to collegiate competition unless listed in this document.
-Please note that the NCAA rules modifications are in effect for both regular and post season competition unless otherwise noted. - 1.2 The National Collegiate Women's Gymnastics Championships and all competition used to qualify for the championships will be conducted according to USAG level 10 rules as of November 1, 2020 (11/1/20).
-[Note: If the value of a USAG skill on events other than vaulting is raised after November 1, 20202 (11/1/20), the value will be effective immediately.
-If an element value is lowered after November 1, 20202 (11/1/20) then it will remain at the higher value for collegiate competition until the change is reviewed by the NCAA women's gymnastics committee.] - 1.3 All rules and guidelines for execution deductions as applied to the USAG level 10 rules will be used with the following collegiate modifications: - a.
+Please note that the NCAA rules modifications are in effect for both regular and post season competition unless otherwise noted. - 1.2 The National Collegiate Women's Gymnastics Championships and all competition used to qualify for the championships will be conducted according to USAG level 10 rules as of November 1, 2021 (11/1/21).

+Note: If the value of a USAG element on events other than vaulting is raised after November 1, 2021 (11/1/21), the value will be effective immediately.
+If an element value is lowered after November 1, 2021 (11/1/21) then it will remain at the higher value for collegiate competition until the change is reviewed by the NCAA women's gymnastics committee.

+- 1.3 All rules and guidelines for execution deductions as applied to the USAG level 10 rules will be used with the following collegiate modifications: - a.
 9.4 Start Value on Uneven Bars, Balance Beam and Floor Exercise.
-NCAA (instead of Level 10) is eligible to earn bonus points for both Connection Value (CV) and ("D/E") Bonus, with a minimum of +0.10 ("D/E") and a minimum of +0.10 for (CV).
+NCAA is eligible to earn bonus points for both Connection Value (CV) and ("D/E") Bonus, with a minimum of +0.10 ("D/E") and a minimum of +0.10 for (CV).
 The remaining +0.40 may be earned by ("D/E") Bonus or Connection Value (CV).
-The maximum Start Value is 10.00. - b. .10 deduction for competing out of order (taken from team score). - c.
-Choice of elements "up to the competitive level" will now be defined by basic requirements for each event. - d.
-The "up to the competitive level" deduction will be standardized at a flat .10. - 1.4 Technical Verbal cues by coach to own gymnast (Applied after one warning is given) will incur a -.2 deduction. - 1.5 Landing deductions are taken for lack of control and/or movement occurring prior to presenting to the judges (i.e., celebrating on the mat presenting to the judges or failing to show controlled landing prior to turning to present to the judges will result in a deduction). - 1.6 Guideline for submitting vaults not listed on the NCAA Vault Chart.
-Institutions must submit the vault(s) with a video and description of the vault(s) to the WCGA Board of Directors to receive a start value. - 1.7 Submitting a new element not found in the USAG Code of Points must be in writing and digitally to the Respective Regional Technical Committee Chairman and Regional Junior Olympic Committee Chairman in order to evaluated for Value-Part Credit.
+The maximum Start Value is 10.00. - b. .10 deduction for competing out of order (taken from team score).
+Coaches may change line-up order prior to the event beginning (flag raised by Head Judge for first competitor in the competition line-up).
+Following the start of the event, coaches may remove and substitute an athlete in the identical line-up position. - c.
+Choice of elements "up to the competitive level" (UTL)will now be defined by basic requirements for each event. - d.
+The "up to the competitive level" (UTL) deduction will be standardized at a flat .10. - e.
+When an injury occurs, the judges, coaches and athletic trainer may add additional time (up to two (2) minutes) to assess the injury if deemed necessary.
+If an athlete is deemed able to resume their routine, it's 45 second fall time for that routine will begin after the injury assessment has concluded. - 1.4 Technical Verbal cues by coach to own gymnast (Applied after one warning is given) will incur a -.20 deduction. - 1.5 Landing deductions are taken for lack of control and/or movement occurring prior to presenting to the judges (i.e., celebrating on the mat presenting to the judges or failing to show controlled landing prior to turning to present to the judges will result in a deduction). - 1.6 Guideline for submitting vaults not listed on the NCAA Vault Chart.
+Institutions must submit the vault(s) with a video and description of the vault(s) to the WCGA Board of Directors to receive a start value. - 1.7 Submitting a new element not found in the USAG Code of Points must be in writing and digitally to the Respective Regional Technical Committee Chairman and Regional Development Program Committee Chairman in order to evaluate for Value-Part Credit.